knnv-ar/astro-tut1-build-a-blog/README.md

-# Tutorial oficial: Build a Blog
+# Astro.build official tutorial: Build a Blog

 ## 1. Create and deploy your first Astro site